au-research/raido/doc/technical-debt.md

 The error display page (ErrorDialog, not CompactErrorPanel) needs to provide better user instructions and components for users to get out of error states caused by stuff like:
-* token being expired - the authcontext picks this up when loading the page, but we're not dealing with the page being open for N hours.
+* token being expired - the authContext picks this up when loading the page, but we're not dealing with the page being open for N hours.
   * need token refresh logic
   * or at least a sign-out/refresh button